dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Sometimes you will want to restrict the size and shape of your view. ``onMeasure()`` can be used to do this.

-For example with game boards you may want ot have a square shaped view.
+For example with game boards you may want to have a square shaped view.

 ``onMeasure()`` will be called when android changes the size of your view.
 It does this to give your view a chance to reduce its pixel size should you not need the amount of pixels it is offered